 Spitfire LABS is another great plugin that’s sample-based.
 As you can see from the picture, you can get many instruments to play around with and it’s totally free.
 There are many more available than you can see in the picture.
 Just pick which ones you want, install them and start playing.
 Definitely try the lap steel guitar!
 It sounds amazing.

-Waveform generator-based, are synthesizers.
-They generate sounds using mathematics and programming, to produce different waveforms.
-All sounds are waveforms and therefore if done well.
-Can produce any kind of sound.
+Waveform generators are a type of synthesizer.
+They generate sounds using math and programming, to produce different waveforms.
+They can produce almost any sound you can think of

 KLEVGR SyndtSphere [Free]